hurhussein/Sales-Report-Business-Optimization-Analysis/README.md

 - **Report** (`Sales_Report.pdf`): An analytical report presenting findings, insights, and strategic recommendations.
 - **Data** (`sales_data.csv`): The primary dataset used in this analysis, containing raw sales data for reproducibility.
-- **Documentation** (`Documentation.pdf`): Methodological details, including KPIs, metrics definitions, and tools used, ensuring transparency and reproducibility of the analysis.

 ---